-- (A) IN GENERAL.-The Secretary shall make allocations for cane sugar after a hearing, if requested by the affected sugarcane processors and growers, and on such notice as the Secretary by regulation may prescribe, in such manner and in such quantities as to provide a fair, efficient, and equitable distribution of the allocations under this paragraph.
-Each such allocation shall be subject to adjustment under section 359c(g). - (B) MULTIPLE PROCESSOR STATES.-Except as provided in subparagraphs (C) and (D), the Secretary shall allocate the allotment for cane sugar among multiple cane sugar processors in a single State based on-
+(A) In GENERAL.-The Secretary shall make allocations for cane sugar after a hearing, if requested by the affected sugarcane processors and growers, and on such notice as the Secretary by regulation may prescribe, in such manner and in such quantities as to provide a fair, efficient, and equitable distribution of the allocations under this paragraph.
+Each such allocation shall be subject to adjustment under section 359c(g).

+(B) MULTIPLE PROCESSOR STATES.-Except as provided in subparagraphs (C) and (D), the Secretary shall allocate the allotment for cane sugar among multiple cane sugar processors in a single State based onfrom among the 1996 through 2000 crops;

-(i) past marketings of sugar, based on the average of the 2 highest years of production of raw cane sugar from among the 1996 through 2000 crops;
+(i) past marketings of sugar, based on the average of the 2 highest years of production of raw cane sugar tion during the 1996 through 2000 crop years.

-(ii) the ability of processors to market sugar covered by that portion of the allotment allocated for the crop year; and tion during the 1996 through 2000 crop years.
+(ii) the ability of processors to market sugar covered by that portion of the allotment allocated for the crop year; and